 For general enquiries, please use email@example.com.

-We do not have any privileged access to county councils.
+We do not have any privileged access to county councils or local right-of-way authorities!!
 Please use the internet to notify the Ramblers or the local councils about stiles or gates in need of repair, loose dogs, obstructions, etc. They all give a method for reporting problems, either using a feedback form or by telephoning.
+We have a webpage showing how to contact the authorities: reporting a problem.
 BUT: please be careful NOT to indicate a danger to the public: the council will simply close the path!

 This is an amateur project with very little spare manpower.
 So ...